isaacnmm/pestpolicy-hugo2XX/content/posts/best-dress-shoes-for-back-pain/index.md

 This orthopedic mens shoe has a spacious toe box area that provides a comfortable fit while easing pressure on your hammertoes, bunions, and sensitive feet.

 Furthermore, these mens walking shoes are available in various width options including, Extra-Wide, Extra-Extra-Wide, medium, and narrow.
-The wide toe box and the extended widths ensure that people with [wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/) benefit from these shoes.
+The wide toe box and the extended widths ensure that people with [wide feet](https://pestpolicy.com/best-running-shoes-for-men-with-wide-feet/)benefit from these shoes.

 The removable insoles and extra depth design facilitate the use of custom orthotics.
 This comfort feature aids in easing stress on the wearers joints thereby enhancing stability to improve your gait cycle.
 Pros: - Comfortable - Well-cushioned - Alleviates back discomfort - Available in various widths - Can use custom orthotics for added comfort - Soft upper leather